 However, some Chinese media outlets seem to have turned a blind eye to their contributions.

 In a now-deleted Weibo post, local media in the southwestern Sichuan province shared a photo of six male doctors from the province’s 30-strong medical team — 21 of whom were women.
-In another case, Weibo’s opening interface showing solidarity with the frontline policies and medics had exclusively male representation, angering many and prompting one user of the site to design their own female version for the campaign.
+In another case, Weibo’s opening interface showing solidarity with the frontline police officers and medics had exclusively male representation, angering many and prompting one user of the site to design their own female version for the campaign.

 According to Bai, the absence of representation is about more than fairness: It can also influence policymaking in the long run.